Therapy for Trauma

 Can Therapy Help Me?

 Maybe you’re afraid you won’t ever get over this.
 Or that therapy won’t help.
 But it does!
 I’ve seen it over and over and heard from my clients themselves.
 But beyond my observations, there are hundreds of research studies which have found that therapy significantly improves trauma and PTSD symptoms, reduces depression, and improves relationships with partners.
 If you’ve thought about getting help, don’t wait.
-Contact me using the form on this page and we can discuss how I can help you.

 You may feel alone and different, but know that trauma affects millions of people.
 What you’re going through is probably very similar to what other trauma survivors have gone through.
 In fact, I’ve probably helped someone very similar to you.
 With support, encouragement, and guidance from an experienced and skilled therapist, you can learn to face your past so you can start living in the present.
 You can start to rebuild your self-esteem, feel safe again, and become close with children, partners, and other who care about you.
-I know it’s hard to ask for help but you don’t have to do this alone.
-I understanding and I’m here to help you.

 Do I Have PTSD?